TABLE OF CONTENTS

 AMD offers the best when it comes to CPU rendering performance.
 But the mid-range and budget parts are all Intel.

 We’ve also done some testing for X-particles to find the best CPU for that particular workload.
 You can go over the benchmarks here.
-Long story short, if your primary workload will deal with any kind of fluid simulation, close your eyes and get the highest core count possible.
+Long story short, if your primary workload deals with any kind of fluid simulation, close your eyes and get the highest core count possible.

 Didnโt find a benchmark you need?
 Leave me a comment below, and Iโll see what I can do!